usdot-jpo-ode/wzdx/spec-content/objects/FieldDeviceCoreDetails.md

 # FieldDeviceCoreDetails Object
-The FieldDeviceCoreDetails object represents the core details—both configuration and current state—of a field device that is shared by all types of field devices.
+The FieldDeviceCoreDetails object represents the core details—both configuration and current state—of a field device that are shared by all types of field devices.
 The FieldDeviceCoreDetails object can not occur directly in a data feed and does not represent a field device on its own.
 It is used as the value of the `core_details` property on every specific type of field device, each which is represented by its own object.

 ## Properties
 Name | Type | Description | Conformance | Notes